-Emma is a divorced woman with a teen aged boy who moves into a small town and tries to make a go of a horse ranch.
-Murphy is the town druggist who steers business her way.
+Emma is a divorced woman with a teen-aged son who moves into a small town and tries to make a go of a horse ranch.
+Murphy is the widowed town druggist who steers business her way.
 Things ...
 See full summary »

 The story of Karen Silkwood, a metallurgy worker at a plutonium processing plant who was purposefully contaminated, psychologically tortured and possibly murdered to prevent her from exposing blatant worker safety violations at the plant.

 30 of 33 people found this review helpful.

 Was this review helpful to you?